artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 }
 ```

+Configure the data cache with a total size of 128B, with 16B blocks.
 You should analyze and explain the cache's behavior in detail, adding screenshots from the simulator.

 a.
-Analyze the changes made to the code compared to the one from the worksheet exercise.

-b.
 Locate the loop to be analyzed in the disassembled code in Ripes.
 The loop is programmed in a somewhat original way.
 Explain it in detail.
 You can use a step-by-step simulation and screenshots to assist in your explanation.

+b.
+Analyze the behavior of the data cache in detail.
+Perform the analysis section by section: iterations 0 to 7, iterations 8 to 63, and iterations 64 to 127.

 c.
-Analyze the behavior of the data cache in detail for the configuration of the worksheet exercise and compare the results with those from the current exercise.
-Perform the analysis section by section: iterations 0 to 7, iterations 8 to 63, and iterations 64 to 127.

-d.
-Analyze one of the code optimizations and explain the results obtained.
+Perform code optimizations (such as array enlargement, array fusion, etc.) and explain the results obtained compared with the results of the original code.

 ## Exercise 3